Facebook image

 Day Ten - Highcliffe

-Spend the day in Highcliffe if you choose to turn off from the High Street you can discover Highcliffe's lovely beach - the Cliffhanger Cafe is on the cliff top - they hold a regular events program as well as providing teas, coffees, breakfast and lunch.
-For the cafe there is sloped access down to the sea and a variety of coastal paths to follow to create a lovely circular walk.
-If you head in the direction of the ZigZag Path you can climb back up the cliff and visit Highcliffe Castle - a Grade 1 listed house and a fantastic local wedding venue - when tours are available - it is a really interesting place to visit as they have only recently started renovating it.
+Spend the day in Highcliffe.
+If you choose to turn off from the High Street, you can discover Highcliffe's lovely beach.
+The Cliffhanger Cafe is on the cliff top; they hold a regular events program as well as provide teas, coffees, breakfast, and lunch.
+From the cafe, there is sloped access down to the sea and a variety of coastal paths to follow to create a lovely circular walk.
+If you head in the direction of the ZigZag Path, you can climb back up the cliff and visit Highcliffe Castle - a Grade 1 listed house and a fantastic local wedding venue.
+When tours are available, it is a really interesting place to visit as they have only recently started renovating it.
 There is a lovely coffee shop in the grounds.

-If you don't want to walk from the cliff top - there is parking at Highcliffe Castle itself, although the car park can fill quite quickly some days.
-Once you have explore the castle grounds then head on to Steam Point Nature Reserve and you can enjoy a step free walk through the open quiet woodland with breathtaking views out onto the Solent.
+If you don't want to walk from the cliff top, there is parking at Highcliffe Castle itself, although the car park can fill quite quickly some days.
+Once you have explored the castle grounds, head on to Steamer Point Nature Reserve and you can enjoy a step-free walk through the open, quiet woodland with breathtaking views out onto the Solent.

 Day Eleven - Longslade Bottom and Wilvery

-One of simple pleasures of enjoying the New Forest is taking the time to sit back and watch the wildlife and enjoy a walk or too.
-The route along to Longslade Bottom and the car parks along that road including Horseshoe Bottom view offer great views across the open forest - here you can sit in your car and just watch the world go by, or you could picnic on the forest lawn.
-If you choose to park at Longslade - you can access the old railway walk at the co-ordinates mentions - choosing either the left or right slope you can then do a lovely level there and back walk along the old railway line.
+One of the simple pleasures of enjoying the New Forest is taking the time to sit back, watch the wildlife, and enjoy a walk or two.
+The route along to Longslade Bottom and the car parks along that road, including Horseshoe Bottom View, offer great views across the open forest.
+Here you can sit in your car and just watch the world go by, or you could picnic on the forest lawn.
+If you choose to park at Longslade, you can access the old railway walk at the coordinates mentioned.
+Choosing either the left or right slope, you can then do a lovely, level there-and-back walk along the old railway line.

 New Forest Wildlife Park - June 2020